orocos-toolchain/typelib/README.txt

   - import/export into Typelib's own XML format
   - export IDL files (CORBA definition language)

-A binding to the Ruby language is provided, which allows to very easily interface a dynamic library from within Ruby code.

 Typelib has been written by Sylvain Joyeux <sylvain.joyeux@m4x.org>

 Copyright 2004-2008 LAAS/CNRS <openrobots@laas.fr> and DGA <arnaud.paronian@dga.gouv.fr>